oracc/oracc-rest/README.md

 The application is currently deployed for production to the Oracc build server (more details [here](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
 Ask a senior team member or Steve Tinney to get access to this server.

-It's always a good idea to run the following as a first step to make sure your packages are up to date: `sudo apt-get update && sudo apt-get upgrade -y`
+Once you are connected to the server it's always a good idea to update the packages as a first step: `sudo apt-get update && sudo apt-get upgrade -y`

 ### Install software

 The following software needs to be installed on the Ubuntu server:

-1. `Git` (for cloning the website repo: `sudo apt-get install git`)
+1. **Git** - for cloning the website repo: `sudo apt install git`
-2. `python3` (for running the Flask application: `sudo apt-get install python3.8`)
+2. **python3** - for running the Flask application: `sudo apt install python3.8`
-3. `python3-pip` (for installing python modules: `sudo apt install python3-pip`)
+3. **python3-pip** - for installing python modules: `sudo apt install python3-pip`
-4. `mod_wsgi` (for exposing the Flask app endpoints: `sudo apt-get install libapache2-mod-wsgi-py3`)
+4. **mod_wsgi** - for exposing the Flask app endpoints: `sudo apt install libapache2-mod-wsgi-py3`
+5. **apache2** - the web server that will handle http requests: `sudo apt install apache2` (_note_ this should already be installed on the server, included here for documentation)

 ### Enable wsgi on apache